mongodb/docs/source/reference/commands.rst

    - **logLevel**
    - **syncdelay**

-   See :dbcommand:`setParameter` for more about ese parameters.
+   .. seealso:: :dbcommand:`setParameter` for more about ese parameters.

    .. slave-ok, admin-only